taqen/asgrids/README.md

 **Note**

-These two scripts assume that the results are stored in `./results/tcp` and `./results/udp` for tcp and udp data consecutively, in the format used above.
+- These two scripts assume that the results are stored in `./results/tcp` and `./results/udp` for tcp and udp data consecutively, in the format used above.
+- The repository already contains paper results stored in ``loss_com.pkl`` and ``prod_com.pkl``, that can be loaded with the ``--load`` flag for faster re-generating of plots.